 It’s officially autumn and Thanksgiving is right around the corner.
-With the leaves changing color and cold weather settling in, I wanted to develop a recipe that celebrates some of my favorite fall and Thanksgiving flavors.
-It seems like everyone has already developed their own version of sweet potato and marshmallow confections so I went with a different Thanksgiving staple – cranberries.
-I also enjoy the challenge of making food that looks like other foods – especially Thanksgiving recipes.
+With the leaves changing color and cold weather settling in, we wanted to develop a recipe that celebrates some of my favorite fall and Thanksgiving flavors.
+It seems like everyone has already developed their own version of sweet potato and marshmallow confections so we went with a different Thanksgiving staple – cranberries.
+At Tomric, we also enjoy the challenge of making food that looks like other foods – especially Thanksgiving recipes.

 Chocolate Mold (we used I-1158) (x5)

 Spiced Cranberry Filling: 445g

 37g Lime juice

 3.5g Burke’s Confectioners’ Pectin

 1. Place pectin and small amount of sugar in a small bowl.
 Mix and set aside.

 2. Place everything else in a heavy-bottomed pot and cook on medium-low heat for approximately 20 minutes, giving time for the berries to burst and some water to cook out.

 3. When most -if not all- of the berries are burst, burr mix for a more consistent texture.